 Prerequisite: NRSG 314, NRSG 315, NRSG 316, NRSG 317.

 NRSG 414.
-Management and Leadership for the Working Nurse.
+Management and Leadership for the Registered Nurse.
 5 Units.

 View of the health-care agency or nursing unit as the core system, with lines of defense and lines of resistance.
 The management process as the set of interventions aimed at maintaining or restoring a state of equilibrium and order within the organization.
 The role of the first-line manager observed and some aspects experienced.